danielemelotti/csba-simulations/reports/simulation.md

 **Author:** Daniele Melotti<br> **Date:** Nov 2023

+*See README for list of tasks and project description.*

 # 1. Generate and Visualize Artificial Distributions

 Consider the composite distribution below - *Distribution 1*.
 It has